tomalok/docker4aws/README.md

 ## TODO

 Non-exhaustive wishlist of tweaks to add in future versions...

-* Embed scripts/files into the CloudFormation template, no longer need to pull the install script from my S3 bucket.

 * Make the ECR Auto-Auth patch (and other patches) optional when deploying/updating the CloudFormation template.